 The Chao Phraya River is the lifeline of Bangkok.
 It plays a significant role in carrying people and goods in Bangkok.
 If you look at the map of Bangkok, you will find it like an artery.
 It is a must to hop on a boat or take a river cruise to enjoy Bangkok.
 It has two advantages, you won’t need to walk, which provides relief from the heat.
 On top of it, you will get panoramic views of the city.

 Many of Bangkok’s most prominent landmarks and cultural attractions can be located along the Chao Phraya River’s banks.
 Among them are the Grand Palace, Wat Pho (Temple of the Reclining Buddha), Wat Arun (Temple of Dawn), and a number of luxury hotels and restaurants with stunning riverfront views.
+You can book a cruise online.

 Shopping and IMAX experience